top of page

 4. Craving or strong desire or urge to drink

-Constant thoughts about the next drink can signal a psychological dependence, where the desire to drink begins to take precedence over other thoughts and responsibilities.
+Often thinking about the next drink, or getting a sudden urge or perceived 'need' for a drink can signal psychological dependence, where the desire to drink begins to take precedence over other thoughts and responsibilities.

-5. Drinking leading to failure to fulfil major obligations at work, school or home
+5. Drinking leading to failure to fulfil obligations at work, school or home

-When alcohol use results in neglecting professional or personal responsibilities, like taking excessive sick days, it's indicative of problematic behaviour.
+When drinking starts to impact your professional or personal responsibilities, like taking excessive sick days, or struggling to get the kids to football practice at the weekend, it's indicative of dependence.

 6. Continued drinking despite social or interpersonal problems as a result

-7. Important social, recreational or occupational activities are given up or reduced due to drinking
+7. Important social activities are given up or reduced due to drinking

-Avoiding previously enjoyed social settings because they interfere with drinking routines is a red flag for alcohol dependence.
+Avoiding previously enjoyed social settings because they interfere with drinking routines, or prioritising events where alcohol is a part of it, is another potential flag for a problematic relationship with alcohol.

-8. Recurrent alcohol use in situations where it is physically hazardous
+8. Alcohol use in situations where it is physically hazardous

-9. Continued drinking despite being aware of a physical or psychological harm attribute to it
+9. Continued drinking despite being aware of harm attributed to it

-Ignoring medical warnings and continuing to drink, even when it exacerbates health issues, shows a concerning prioritisation of alcohol over well-being.
+Ignoring medical warnings, or even just your own awareness of the impact that alcohol is having on your health and continuing to drink, shows a prioritisation of alcohol over well-being.

-“Alcohol worsens my anxiety, and now my blood test shows my liver is inflamed, but I just can’t stop’
+“Alcohol worsens my anxiety and depression, but I can’t seem to stop’

 10. Development of tolerance

-Needing to consume more alcohol to feel its effects indicates an increasing tolerance, which can lead to higher levels of consumption.
+Needing to consume more alcohol to feel its effects indicates an increasing tolerance, which can lead to ever increasing levels of consumption and risk of dependence.

 11. Withdrawal symptoms